 Open-back headphones offer a unique listening experience.
 A clear, bright, and airy sound that helps elevate your enjoyment of music.
 But there is plenty of competition in the open-back headphone market.
 In this review, we check out one of the leading options.
-The Beyerdynamic DT 990.
+The Beyerdynamic DT 990 Pro.

-The Beyerdynamic DT 990 has a lot to offer music enthusiasts.
+The Beyerdynamic DT 990 Pro has a lot to offer music enthusiasts and is positioned as one of the best headphones for mixing music.
 Let’s dive into the nitty-gritty details of this popular set of open-back headphones.

-When selecting open-back headphones sound quality is the most important feature to assess.
+When selecting open-back headphones, sound quality is the most important feature to assess.
 This can make or break whether the headphones are worth exploring further.
-With that said the Beyerdynamic DT 990 has a very solid sound profile.
+With that said the Beyerdynamic DT 990 Pro has a very solid sound profile.

 The highs are distinct and clear and a little more pronounced compared to the mids.
 Clarity is high and definition is there.
 The mids seem more recessed but not in a bad way.
 They occupy the soundstage cleanly.
 The low end is also very good.
 Distinct kick and thump without overpowering the overall balance.
 Sub-bass is slightly lacking but it is hard to expect thunderous bass from a pair of neutral headphones.

-The Beyerdynamic DT 990 offers great sound quality.
+The Beyerdynamic DT 990 Pro offers great sound quality.

 Speaking of neutrality these headphones do an excellent job of maintaining integrity.
 Be prepared to hear the flaws in some of your favorite music!
 But for music that’s mastered well these headphones will bring out subtle details you may have never heard before.

 The soundstage is a highlight.
-Open-back headphones have a reputation for immersion and the DT 990 doesn’t disappoint.
+Open-back headphones have a reputation for immersion, and the DT 990 Pro doesn’t disappoint.
 Airy and spacious with a frequency response of 5Hz-35kHz.

 At 96dB SPL, these are reasonably loud but not excessive.
 But at 250 ohms these benefit for an amp.
 Especially if you intend to connect them to devices like a smartphone.
 There is a noticeable lack of power when using these types of devices.

-Despite a few drawbacks it is hard not to enjoy the DT 990’s.
+Despite a few drawbacks, it is hard not to enjoy the DT 990 Pro headphones.
 Clarity is great, the soundstage is solid, and they offer great balance across frequencies.

 Much like sound quality, comfort can be very subjective.
 The size of your head and ears all play a role in how these will feel.
-With that disclaimer out of the way, the consensus for the Beyerdynamic DT 990s is that they offer a very comfortable fit.
+With that disclaimer out of the way, the consensus for the Beyerdynamic DT 990 Pro is that they offer a very comfortable fit.

 The first thing you’ll notice is the plush and inviting ear padding.
 The soft memory foam is fantastic.
 They sit comfortably and envelop your ears.
 These earpads are replaceable.
 If they do end up wearing a bit thin or excessively dirty it’s easy to install a fresh pair.

-The plush padding is one of the DT 990s best features.
+The plush padding is one of the DT 990 Pro’s best features.

 The headband offers some padding but is not as comfortable as the ear padding.
 The clamping force is a little tighter compared to other headphones.
 But as long as you don’t have a large head you’ll be unlikely to feel this extra force.
 The increased clamping does provide a firm and reliable grip.
 You don’t have to fear these sliding off your head.